-The non-zero slope at $g=0$ is related to a coincidental crossing on the boundary of 1st BZ, i.e. \(\epsilon=0.5\omega\).
+The non-zero slope at $g=0$ is related to a coincidental crossing on the boundary of 1st Brillouin zone, i.e. \(\epsilon=0.5\omega\).
 Actually, when $g=0$ the quasienergy obviously coincides with the static energy, namely,

 For fixed \(\Delta\), two values (modulo \(\omega\)) of \(\epsilon\) must vary smoothly with \(g\) by virtue of the smooth dependence of solutions on parameters in linear systems.
 On the other hand, according to Eq.~\eqref{eq:Rabi_eps_symmetry}, in general \(\epsilon\) is an even function of \(g\) and thus has vanishing derivative at \(g=0\).
 The only exception arises when crossings take place, i.e., when \(\Delta/\omega\) is an integer.
 This is further illustrated in Fig.~\ref{fig:eps_d_exact} by the exact results of \(\epsilon\).
 Furthermore, we remark that the crossing at \(\epsilon=0.5\omega\) restricts the convergence radius of the ME\cite{Casas_2007}.
 When convergence of the ME is not guaranteed, spurious crossings may appear in the quasienergy spectrum, resulting in a complete loss of accuracy, as depicted in Fig.~\ref{fig:eps_d_comp}, where the different orders of the ME for $\epsilon_{2\pi}$ using the picture appropriate for region II are compared in the case $\Delta=1.2\omega$ (which is outside of region II!).